Frequently Asked Questions

-If a Building Repair Estimate ends up totaling $9,999 or less, your estimate will be sent as soon as it is finished.
-If your Building Repair Estimate ends up totaling more than $9,999, there will be an additional service fee based on 1% of the Building Repair Estimate total, minus your initial payment of $99.99.
-Before the additional service fee is calculated, we will send you a non-distributable draft version of the estimate (on Assistimate letterhead and with a watermark) for your review and approval.
+If a Building Estimate ends up totaling $9,999 or less, your estimate will be sent as soon as it is finished.
+If your Building Estimate ends up totaling more than $9,999, there will be an additional service fee based on 1% of the Building Estimate total, minus your initial payment of $99.99.
+Before the additional service fee is calculated, we will send you a non-downloadable, non-printable preview version of the estimate for your review and approval.
 You are free to request any changes to the estimate at that time, or you can approve the estimate as-is if it already meets your needs.
-See “Why Do You Put a Watermark on the Estimate?”
+See “Why do you send a preview of the estimate?”
 Once you have approved the estimate, we will calculate the additional service fee based on the finalized estimate total and send you a supplemental invoice.
 After the additional service fee is paid, your completed and finalized estimate (on your letterhead and without the watermark) will be sent.

-If a Contents Cleaning & Pack-Out Estimate ends up totaling $6,666 or less, your estimate will be sent as soon as it is finished.
-If your Contents Cleaning & Pack-Out Estimate ends up totaling more than $6,666, there will be an additional service fee based on 1.5% of the Contents Cleaning & Pack-Out Estimate total, minus your initial payment of $99.99.
-Before the additional service fee is calculated, we will send you a non-distributable draft version of the estimate (on Assistimate letterhead and with a watermark) for your review and approval.
+If a Contents Estimate ends up totaling $6,666 or less, your estimate will be sent as soon as it is finished.
+If your Contents Estimate ends up totaling more than $6,666, there will be an additional service fee based on 1.5% of the Contents Estimate total, minus your initial payment of $99.99.
+Before the additional service fee is calculated, we will send you a non-downloadable, non-printable preview version of the estimate for your review and approval.
 You are free to request any changes to the estimate at that time, or you can approve the estimate as-is if it already meets your needs.
-See “Why Do You Put a Watermark on the Estimate?”
+See “Why do you send a preview of the estimate?”
 Once you have approved the estimate, we will calculate the additional service fee based on the finalized estimate total and send you a supplemental invoice.
 After the additional service fee is paid, your completed and finalized estimate (on your letterhead and without the watermark) will be sent.

 NOTE: If any additional service fee has not been paid within seven (7) calendar days of the supplemental invoice date, we will send you the partially completed estimate and close your order.

-We place a watermark on the estimate until you have reviewed, approved, and paid for the estimate in full.
-We do this to ensure that we are fully paid for our services on estimates where service fees exceed our minimum order fee.
+We send a preview version of the estimate until you have reviewed, approved, and/or paid for the estimate in full.
+We do this to ensure we are fully paid for our services on estimates where service fees exceed our minimum order fee.

 Yes, your estimate will be put on your own letterhead once our service fee has been paid in full.
-Just upload your logo image and enter your business info on the order form and we’ll do the rest.
-Your letterhead will be left-margin justified (default by Xactimate) on the header of each page of your estimate as well as any add-on reports.
+Just upload your logo image and enter your business info on the Scope Sheet and we’ll do the rest.
+Your letterhead will be left-margin justified (default by Xactimate) on the header of each page of your estimate, and on any add-on reports as well.